flecsi/flecsi/doc/sphinx/src/tutorial/parallel.rst

 Second template parameter to the execute function is a *processor_type* with *loc* (latency optimized core) as a default value.
 *default_accelerator* is a processor type that corresponds to Kokkos default execution space.
-For example, if Kokkos is bult with Cuda and Serial, Cuda will be a default execution space or *toc* (throughput optimized core) *processor type* in FleCSI.
+For example, if Kokkos is built with Cuda and Serial, Cuda will be a default execution space or *toc* (throughput optimized core) *processor type* in FleCSI.